MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Google Data Studio Feature Requests

-Here is a list of features that would make creating and managing custom reports in Google Data Studio a bit easier.
+It's a list of features that would make creating and managing reports in Google Data Studio much easier.

 - Relative links to pages in the report so that when you copy a report links don't point to the original report.
 - Editing text labels